mlopes/marco-lopes.com/articles/_posts/2019/2019-05-14-Exceptions.md

 a `fromInt` constructor that returns an `Option[Month]`, and so if we call `Month.fromInt(1)`, we get `Some(January)`.
 And then we have the constructor that creates a month from a refined type.
-Fortunately, you can pattern match on refined types, so we can write an elegant solution for this problem.
-But let's imagine we couldn't.
+Fortunately, you can pattern match on refined types, so we can write an elegant solution for this problem, which I am not sure forces the match to be exhaustive.
+So, let's imagine we couldn't, because in dealing with integers we can't avoind the problem.
 How could we get a `Month` out of this integer, which we know for sure is a valid number between `1` and `12`?
 In this situation, there wouldn't be much more that we could do, other than extracting the integer value from the refined type and construct the `Month` using the integer type.